coderefinery/reproducible-python-ml/content/version-control/branching-and-committing.md

    - Add type annotations to some functions.
    - When calling the `scatter_plot` function, call the function with named arguments.
    - Add example usage to README.md.
+   - Add a Jupyter Notebook version of the example code.
 :::

 The solution below goes over most of the answers, and you are